-1. Number and extent of rills: Rills are none.
-If rills do develop, they are broken up by the churning action of the soil.
-2. Presence of water flow patterns: Water flow patterns are rare.
-Water flow patterns are broken up by the churning action of the soil.
+ndicators 1.
+Number and extent of rills: Rills are none to rare.
+A few rills can be expected on steeper slopes in areas recently subjected to summer convection storms.
+2. Presence of water flow patterns: Water flow patterns are none to rare but can be expected in areas recently subjected to summer convection storms, usually on steeper slopes.
 3. Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 30-50% depending on amount of surface rock fragments 5.
-Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground up to 25% depending on amount of surface rock fragments 5.
+Number of gullies and erosion associated with gullies: None 6 Extent of wind scoured, blowouts and/or denositional areas: None

 7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
 Persistent litter (large woody material) will remain in place except during large rainfall events.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
 (To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically medium prismatic.
-Soil surface colors are dark grayish-brown and soils have an ochric epipedon.
-Organic matter of the surface 2 to 4 inches is typically 1 to 3 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plant slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-Heavy clay horizons or prismatic structure are not to be interpreted as compacted.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): 12.
-12. foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): 12. foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Rhizomatous, cool season, perennial bunchgrasses (western wheatgrass) Sub-dominant: tall shrubs (big sagebrush)>> shallow-rooted, cool season, perennial bunchgrasses = associated shrubs 12. foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Rhizomatous, cool season, perennial bunchgrasses (western wheatgrass) Sub-dominant: tall shrubs (big sagebrush)>> shallow-rooted, cool season, perennial bunchgrasses = associated shrubs > deep-rooted, cool season perennial forbs > shallow-rooted, cool season, perennial and annual forbs foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Rhizomatous, cool season, perennial bunchgrasses (western wheatgrass) Sub-dominant: tall shrubs (big sagebrush)>> shallow-rooted, cool season, perennial bunchgrasses = associated shrubs > deep-rooted, cool season perennial forbs > shallow-rooted, cool season, perennial and annual forbs Other: 13. foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Rhizomatous, cool season, perennial bunchgrasses (western wheatgrass) Sub-dominant: tall shrubs (big sagebrush)>> shallow-rooted, cool season, perennial bunchgrasses = associated shrubs > deep-rooted, cool season perennial forbs > shallow-rooted, cool season, perennial and annual forbs Other: Additional: Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate thin platy structure.
+Soil surface colors are brownish-grays and A horizon is typically 0-3 inches.
+Organic matter of the surface horizon is typically <1.5 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial bunchgrasses and shrub canopy and associated litter provide some protection from raindrop impact.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Massive subsoil horizons not to be interpreted as compacted.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Evergreen shrubs (blackbrush) Sub-dominant: associated shrubs > deep-rooted, cool-season, bunchgrasses > deep rooted perennial forbs > warm season, bunchgrasses > annual forbs Other: rhizomatous warm season grasses, succulents Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<20%) have dead centers.
+14. Average percent litter cover (%) and depth (in): Reference Plant Community: Under shrubs and between plant interspaces up to 25% 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season ± 250 lbs/ac.
+Favorable years ± 350 lbs/ac and unfavorable years ± 100 lbs/ac.